Facebook activates Safety Check for Hurricane Florence

-Facebook has activated Safety Check for those in the path of Hurricane Florence, which is bringing catastrophic flooding to the North Carolina coast.
+Facebook has activated Safety Check for those in the path of Florence, which made landfall as a Category 1 hurricane before downgrading to a tropical storm early Friday evening.

 You can find Safety Check by clicking the Crisis Response on the left navigation of the Facebook home page.
 The Safety Check for this specific event is called Hurricane Florence Across the Eastern United States.